Tips for Flourishing

 - Use of substances

-- Checking out watching too much TV or playing video games
+- Watching too much TV or playing video games to “check out”

 - Becoming irritable and taking stress out on others